Skip to main content

 3. How is it taught?

-Every subject discipline has a carefully planned ‘Learning Journey’ from Year 7 to Year 11 with the components of learning coherently sequenced, so that learning builds on learning.
+Every subject has a carefully planned ‘Learning Journey’ from Year 7 to Year 11 with the components of learning carefully sequenced, so that learning builds on learning.
 Knowledge Organisers outline the essential knowledge and vocabulary students will learn within a component of study.

 We believe in a high challenge – low stress model of implementing our curriculum.
 The heart of our teaching delivery is to be responsive: our driving question is ‘Are students secure with the knowledge I have taught them?’